coderjoris/StructureScannerSwift/README.md

    - Search for 'Preprocessor Macros' and add the following flag to the Debug and Release: 'HAS_LIBCXX=1'
    - Search for 'Enable Bitcode' and set to false for Debug and Release

-8. Now you should be able to build the project
+Now you should be able to build and run the project

+## Camera access
+Ask permission to use the camera in the `AppDelegate`.